hunar4321/RLS-neural-net/README.md

 Using Recursive Leasting Squares (RLS) with Neural Network for one-shot learning

 **Advantages of using RLS for learning instead of gradient descent**
-1. Fast learning and sample efficient (can learn in one-shot)
+1. Fast learning and sample efficiency (can learn in one-shot)
 2. Online Learning (suitable for real time learning)
 3. No worries about local minima